Exercise your Creative Skills at our Makerspace

 We serve a range of constituents: Foothill students and staff, local area educators and the broader San Mateo and Santa Clara counties.
 We provide not only the tools but the courses, certification, events and social support to get you making.

-Members must participate in an orientation and be trained to use the various tools.
+Join now and get started with the required orientation and training to use the various tools.
 Once trained, members can use the shop’s machines, including laser cutters, 3D printers, sewing machines, vinyl cutters, soldering irons, hand and power tools, and much more.
-Membership includes training on all equipment.
+Membership includes introductory training on all equipment.
 Members under 16 must be supervised by a parent/guardian member.